 Automotive Engineering (B.Eng.)

 The programme takes seven semesters to complete and is offered every semester.
 Students wishing to take this programme must have pre-degree practical experience in a relevant industrial field or have gained experience of a similar nature while at school or during their vocational training.
 The pre-degree practical experience must be completed by the end of the 3rd semester of study at the latest (i.e. 28 February or 31 August).
-NEW: In summer semester 2021, the pre-degree practical experience is not required!

 The main aim of the programme is to equip students with the knowledge they need about the vehicle as a holistic system, and the teaching deals with thermodynamics, mechanics, electronics, IT and how the individual automotive components interact with each other.